gatsbyjs/gatsby/docs/docs/behind-the-scenes-terminology.md

 ### jsonName

 The logical name for the query result of a page.
-Created during `createPage`.
+Created during [createPage](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions.js#L229).
 Name is constructed using kebabHash of page path.
 E.g. For above pagePath, it is:

 `blog-2018-07-17-announcing-gatsby-preview-995`